EranGrin/vue-web-component-wrapper/README.md

 ## Why use `vue-web-component-wrapper`?
 As of now, Vue 3 does not support the creation of full aplication as web components out of the box.
 This plugin aims to solve this problem by providing a simple and easy-to-use solution for creating web components from Vue applications.
 It also provides support for Vue ecosystem plugins such as [Vuex](https://vuex.vuejs.org/) or [Pinia](https://pinia.vuejs.org/), [Vue Router](https://router.vuejs.org/), [Vue I18n](https://vue-i18n.intlify.dev/) and [VeeValidate](https://vee-validate.logaretm.com/v4/).
 ## Demo
-Check out this [Demo Project](https://stackblitz.com/edit/vue-web-component-wrapper-plugin) to see `vue-web-component-wrapper` in action using Webpack, or this [Demo project]() with Vite config!
+Check out these demo projects to see `vue-web-component-wrapper` in action:
+- **Webpack implentaion**: Check out this [Webpack Demo Project](https://stackblitz.com/edit/vue-web-component-wrapper-plugin)
+- **Vite.js implentaion**: Check out this [Vite Demo Project](https://stackblitz.com/edit/vue-web-component-wrapper-plugin-vite)

 ## Documentation
 Check out the [Docs](https://erangrin.github.io/vue-web-component-wrapper)